wemgl/edu-errstrat-go-code/exercises/non-retryable-error-types/README.md

 immediately fail your Workflow on failure, others who call your Activity may not.

 1. Open `activities.go`.
-In the `ProcessCreditCard` method from the last exercise, modify the exception that is being thrown to be retryable.
+In the `ProcessCreditCard` method from the last exercise, modify the error that is being returned to be retryable.
 To do this, change `NewNonRetryableApplicationError` to `NewApplicationError`.
-Now, when an error is thrown from this Activity, the Activity will be retried.
+Now, when an error is returned from this Activity, the Activity will be retried.
 2. Save and close the file.
 3. Verify that your Error is now being retried by attempting to execute the Workflow.
 In one terminal, start the Worker by running: